arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 The `error` field must be set to `true` and the `message` field should contain a description of the error.

-If the CLI is used in command-line mode (for example the `arduino-cli board list` command) then we need a one-shot output and we can run the discoveries with the `LIST` command instead of using `START_SYNC`.
-Note that some discoveries may not be able to `LIST` ports immediately after the launch (in particular network protocols like MDNS, Bluetooth, etc. requires some seconds to receive the broadcasts from all available clients).

-If the CLI is running in daemon mode, ideally, all the installed discoveries should be started simultaneously in “event mode” (with `START_SYNC`) and the list of available ports should be cached inside the CLI daemon.

 The `add` event looks like the following:

 ```JSON